wyattferguson/pattern/{{cookiecutter.__clean_name}}/README.md

 ## Docs Generation + Publishing

-Your basic doc functions for creating, serving, and deploying can be done through these CLI commands:
+Doc generation is setup to scan everything inside `/src`, files with a prefix `_` will be ignored.
+Basic doc functions for generating, serving, and publishing can be done through these CLI commands:

 ```
 # generate docs & serve